 Protect your future

 The registry is just one more reason that anyone facing sex crime charges should want to muster a solid defense.
-At Kammen & Moudy, we understand that a conviction means far more than the fines and prison time someone may face.
+At Kammen & Moudy, LLC, we understand that a conviction means far more than the fines and prison time someone may face.
 Other consequences may haunt convicts for years or decades, and that knowledge inspires our attorneys to challenge every aspect of their cases.